 The number of places is limited and the departmental admissions committee accepts only the most suitable candidates.
 Decisions are usually made close to the beginning of the academic year, based on official transcripts and syllabi of all relevant courses.

-It is impossible to apply for advanced standing in Medicine or Law based on studies abroad.
+It is impossible to apply for advanced standing in Medicine, Dental Medicine or Law based on studies abroad.